-A Crowded Field completes a trilogy of performance projects by Morgan Bassichis that use humor and music to activate legacies of Jewish anti-Zionism.
+A Crowded Field completes a trilogy of performance projects by Morgan Bassichis that use humor and music to explore Jewish radicalism.
 The previous performances included Klezmer for Beginners, co-created with Ethan Philbrick at Abrons Arts Center in 2019, and Don’t Rain on My Bat Mitzvah, co-created with Ira Khonen Temple and organized by Creative Time in 2021.
-In this third installment, Bassichis performs a new solo standup comedy show that explores complicity, competition, and companionship.
+In their new standup show, comedian Morgan Bassichis performs a crash course in the uses and abuses of the Jewish holidays.
+L'Chaim!?

 Morgan Bassichis is a comedic performer who has been called “a tall child or, well, a big bird” by The Nation and “fiercely hilarious” by The New Yorker.
 Past shows include Questions to Ask Beforehand (Bridget Donahue, 2022), Don’t Rain On My Bat Mitzvah (co-created with Ira Khonen Temple, Creative Time, 2021), Nibbling the Hand that Feeds Me (Whitney Museum, NYC, 2019), Klezmer for Beginners (co-created with Ethan Philbrick, Abrons Arts Center, NYC, 2019), Damned If You Duet (The Kitchen, NYC, 2018), More Protest Songs!
 (Danspace Project, NYC, 2018), and The Faggots & Their Friends Between Revolutions: The Musical (co-created with TM Davy, DonChristian Jones, Michi Ilona Osato, and Una Aya Osato, New Museum, NYC, 2017).
 Morgan’s book of to-do lists, The Odd Years, was published by Wendy’s Subway in 2020.
 Morgan has released two albums: March is for Marches with Ethan Philbrick (2019) and More Protest Songs!
 Live From St. Mark’s Church (2018).